mozman/ezdxf/docs/source/query.rst

     # or select all except the entities on layer "MyLayer"
     entities = lines["layer"] != "MyLayer"

-These operators work only with real DXF attribute, for instance the `text` attribute of the MTEXT entity is not a real DXF attribute either the vertices of the LWPOLYLINE entity.
+These operators work only with real DXF attributes, for instance the :attr:`rgb` attribute of graphical entities is not a real DXF attribute either the :attr:`vertices` of the LWPOLYLINE entity.

-The selection by operator is case insensitive by default, because all DXF table entries are handled case insensitive.
+The selection by relational operators is case insensitive by default, because all names of DXF table entries are handled case insensitive.
 But if required the selection mode can be set to case sensitive:

 .. code-block:: Python